 It’s fair to assume that crowdstorming has a bright future in the business community at large.

-Technology has made it exceptionally easy to poll a crowd and gain outside information, and as things like social intranet software become more and more streamlined, crowdstorming will only get easier.
+Technology has made it exceptionally easy to poll a crowd and gain outside information, and as options like social intranet software become more of a necessity, crowdstorming will only get easier.

 It’s likely that it will also take a turn towards a more ratings-based system, not unlike that associated with credit scores, which so many people are already familiar with.
-A more effective, perhaps centralized rating system will help to quantify things in a way that will make it easier to choose viable ideas from a pool of information.
+A more effective, perhaps centralized rating system will help to quantify results and save you time.

 Even more exciting is the opportunity for crowdstorming to shift in a slightly different direction than it is moving in today.

 While it’s an excellent way to source information and feedback, there is a great deal of potential in crowdstorming for bringing together a team of experts to find the solution to a particular problem.
-When viewed at this level, crowdstorming extends far beyond the realm of business — it could change the way we approach problems as large as health conditions.
+Crowdstorming can extend far beyond the realm of business — it could change the way we approach problems as large as health conditions.
 (Here’s how AiArthritis uses Axero to connect health professionals and advocates!)

-There’s a lot to take into consideration when learning about crowdstorming, and it can take a while before you’re ready to dive in.
-Once you get comfortable with the concept, however, don’t hesitate to think of ways in which it can be used to benefit you or your business.
+There’s a lot to take into consideration when exploring crowdstorming, and it can take a while before you’re ready to dive in.
+Once you get comfortable with the concept of collaborative brainstorming, don’t hesitate to think of ways it can be used to benefit you or your business.

-The more problem-solving methods you have in your toolkit, the more likely it is that you’ll find success.
+The more problem-solving and collaborative brainstorming methods you have in your toolkit, the more likely it is that you’ll find success.